readthedocs/readthedocs.org/docs/automation-rules.rst

 Actions
 -------

-Actions are the task to be executed over the matching version.
+When a rule matches a new version, the specified action is performed on that version.
-Currently, this actions are available:
+Currently, the following actions are available:

 - **Activate version**: Activates and builds the version.
 - **Set version as default**: Sets the version as default,